henley-regatta/adventofcode2021/README.md

   * `python/day2part2.py` - Only really a minor elaboration of the part 1 solution
   although I removed the redundant instruction, and added an unasked-for guard condition to prevent the submarine breaching.
+  * `python/day3part1.py` - Journeyman bit-bashing, not very elegant but does the job.
+Interesting fact: Comes up with complete garbage if you feed it the day 2 input...

 ## NodeJS / JavaScript
   * `node/day1part2.js` - Look, this is a straightforward non-idiomatic translation.